 - chest radiography

 - Electrocardiography (ECG)

 Donating peripheral blood stem cells (PBSC)

 Before a person can donate PBSC, they will need to undergo daily injections of a medication called filgrastim in the five days running up to the procedure.
 This medication draws stem cells from the bone marrow, so the donor will have more of them circulating in their blood.

 Donating PBSC involves a procedure known as apheresis.
 This is when blood is taken from the body using a catheter inserted in one arm and passed through a machine, filtering out the stem cells, along with platelets and white blood cells.
 The remaining blood (consisting mainly of plasma and red blood cells) then flows back into the body through a vein in the other arm.

 The procedure is completely painless and is similar to donating plasma.
-PBSC donation will usually require between 2-4 sessions, each lasting 2-6 hours.
+PBSC donation will usually require between two and four sessions, each lasting 2 to 6 hours.

 PBSC donation does not require anesthesia.
-The medication that is given to stimulate the mobilization (release) of stem cells from the marrow into the bloodstream may cause bone and muscle aches, headaches, fatigue, nausea, vomiting or difficulty sleeping.
-These side effects usually stop within 2-3 days of the last dose of the medication.
+The medication that is given to stimulate the mobilization (release) of stem cells from the marrow into the bloodstream may cause bone and muscle aches, headaches, fatigue, nausea, vomiting, or difficulty sleeping.
+These side effects usually stop within 2 to 3 days of the last dose of the medication.

 Donating bone marrow

 If a person is donating actual bone marrow instead of PBSC, there is no need for the filgrastim injections.
 Bone marrow donation is a surgical procedure, carried out in the operating room, which requires anesthesia and is, therefore, completely painless.
 The entire procedure takes between 1 and 2 hours.